dnmfarrell/berrybrew/README.md

 The perlbrew for Windows Strawberry Perl!

+NOTICE: At this time, `berrybrew` requires Administrative privileges to operate correctly.
+This is due to the way Windows forces the System `PATH` to take precedence over User `PATH`.
+I'm working on a solution, but if one already has a system Strawberry Perl or ActiveState installed, there's really nothing that can be done, as removing that from the `PATH` will require admin access anyhow.

 `berrybrew` can download, install, remove and manage multiple concurrent versions of Strawberry Perl for Windows.
 There is no [requirement](https://github.com/stevieb9/berrybrew#requirements "berrybrew requirements")